What’s Love Got To Do With It?

 I trace a circle always facing traffic going the other

 way.
-Boy and man, I can still not find the words
+Boy and man, I can still

 to ask.